sul-dlss/cocina-models/README.md

 #### Step 4A: Create the PRs

+There is a Jenkins CI job that you can run manually to create all the PRs you need.
+Head to https://sul-ci-prod.stanford.edu/job/SUL-DLSS/job/access-update-scripts/job/cocina-level2-updates/ and then click `Build Now`.
+Click the new build that is created and then `Console Output` to watch the build.
+Once it has completed, you can proceed with the next step.

-access-update-scripts repo has a script for this:  `cocina_level2_prs.rb`.
+If for some reason the above method does not work, the sul-dlss/access-update-scripts repo has a script for this: `cocina_level2_prs.rb`.
 You will need a github access token with scopes of "read:org" and "repo" (see https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to run it, as noted in the comments at the top of that script.

 #### Step 4B: Merge the PRs